debloper/board-reviews/sbc/24Q4-vicharak-axon/README.md

 ## Tips

 - Boot from SD card & take a full backup of the eMMC before messing with it.
-  - It's easier to un-screw-up that way, than needing to use `maskrom` mode
+  - It's easier to un-screw-up that way, than needing to use `maskrom`
+  - Make sure not to overwrite the first 2 very small eMMC partitions.
+If you mess them up, you WILL have to use maskrom mode.
   - [Download prebuilt images](https://downloads.vicharak.in/vicharak-axon/)
   - SD Card has boot priority
 - The board totally works with a 5V power supply (i.e. fallback if 12V PD negotiation fails)